SimpleDiscordNet/SimpleDiscordNet/wiki/Home.md

 ## 📄 License

-SimpleDiscordNet is licensed under the **Apache License, Version 2.0**.
+SimpleDiscordDotNet is licensed under the **Apache License, Version 2.0**.

 ---